How Augmented Reality (AR) Will Improve In-Car Experience

 5. Augmented Reality for Parking Assistance

 Indeed, it is a great pain to park your car in those small spaces, but AR has got your back.
-With AR-infused parking assistance, drivers get real-time imagery with overlaid guiding lines and markers that easily enable parallel parking, manoeuvring around crowded spaces.
+With AR-infused parking assistance, drivers get real-time imagery with overlaid guiding lines and markers that easily enable parallel parking, maneuvering around crowded spaces.

 6. Onboard Entertainment